br3ndonland/udacity-fsnd-sql-logs/README.md

 vagrant@vagrant:/vagrant/logs$ python3 logs.py
 ```

-Python will return the results of the three queries in plain text, with Pythonic formatting modified from the original `psql` table format:
+Python will return the results of the three queries in plain text output in the Linux terminal, with Pythonic formatting modified from the original `psql` table format:

 ```text
  Query 1: Most popular three articles